viperproject/silicon/src/main/scala/dependencyAnalysis/README.md

 # Running Silicon with Dependency Analysis

 Dependency Analysis is enabled thorough the following configuration options:
-`--enableAssumptionAnalysis --disableInfeasibilityChecks --proverArgs "proof=true unsat-core=true"`
+`--enableDependencyAnalysis --disableInfeasibilityChecks --proverArgs "proof=true unsat-core=true"`

 Additionally, to retrieve the results and query the dependency graph, use:
-- `--startAssumptionAnalysisTool`
+- `--startDependencyAnalysisTool`
   - Automatically starts the command-line tool once verification terminates.
-- `--assumptionAnalysisExportPath [PATH TO EXPORT FOLDER]`
+- `--dependencyAnalysisExportPath [PATH TO EXPORT FOLDER]`
-  - e.g., `--assumptionAnalysisExportPath "graphExports"`
+  - e.g., `--dependencyAnalysisExportPath "graphExports"`
   - Exports the graph to a folder named after the verified program under the given path (e.g. `graphExports/src_test_resources_andrea_quickTest` for input program `src/test/resources/andrea/quickTest.vpr`)

-For debugging dependency analysis results, the option `--enableAssumptionAnalysisDebugging` can be used which disables the merging of nodes.
+For debugging dependency analysis results, the option `--enableDependencyAnalysisDebugging` can be used which disables the merging of nodes.
 As a result, the graph used for query computation and the exported graph contain all low-level details.

 # Command-Line Tool

-Requires `--startAssumptionAnalysisTool`.
+Requires `--startDependencyAnalysisTool`.

 Example queries for program `src/test/resources/dependencyAnalysisTests/unitTests/B-permissions.vpr`:
 - `dep 99`